Investing Investing Basics

 Common sizes of gold bars

 Gold bars are typically separated into two weight classifications: grams and ounces.
 This is because different units of measurement are used worldwide.
-However, the one-ounce gold bar is the most popular size and is used for calculating live gold prices.
+However, the one-ounce gold bar is the most popular size for calculating live gold prices.

 Note that an ounce of gold doesn’t typically equal the same weight as an ounce of most other things.
 For example, an ounce of gold likely wouldn’t weigh the same as an ounce of meat at the grocery store.

 This is because precious metals such as gold, silver, platinum, and palladium use a different type of ounce called the troy ounce (oz t or troy oz).
-One regular ounce is equal to about 0.91 oz t.
+One regular ounce is equal to about 0.91 oz.

 What affects the price of gold?

-It’s generally difficult to know what factors affect any sort of investment, including a precious metal such as gold.
-But looking at historical trends, gold prices typically haven’t followed the same course as certain stocks.
+No one can 100% pinpoint the exact factors that affect any type of investment, especially gold.
+However, looking at historical trends, gold prices don't follow the same course as certain stocks.

-• Supply and demand: As a physical asset, gold prices might fluctuate depending on its availability.
-If gold bars become more scarce, their prices could go up.
+• Supply and demand: As a physical asset, gold prices might fluctuate depending on availability.
+If gold bars become more scarce, their prices may increase.
 Conversely, if there’s a lot of gold but not much demand, gold prices could fall.

 • Economic events: Gold is often seen as a safe haven or an investment that isn’t expected to lose much of its value during periods of economic volatility.
-During global events, such as the 2008 financial crisis, investors might flock to buy gold bars, driving their value (and price) up.
+During global events, like the 2008 financial crisis, investors might flock to buy gold bars, driving their value (and price) up.

 Reasons to buy gold